Q:What are some best practices for working with business customers that have joined the RE100 and committed to using 100% renewable energy?

 RE100 customers present opportunities for creative, innovative pilots that can be customized to help them achieve their goals, but utilities are often unsure of how to respond to third-party energy management, procurement, and information solutions.
 If you’re struggling to understand the energy strategies and needs of your RE100 customers, E Source can help.

-What other resources do you recommend?
+What other resources can I use?

 - The Corporate Renewable Energy Buyers’ Principles, a joint project of the World Resources Institute and the World Wildlife Fund, outline what regulators value, what customers need, and how utilities can meet those needs.